A Broken System: Why We Need a Labor Party

 A Call for Action: It’s Time to Fight

 To the DNC: thoughts and prayers.
-You’ll need them because you won’t be getting many votes next time.
+You’ll need them.

 Like Democrats say, “We must stay in the fight.
 Every one of us.”
 We may not continue to fight for the Democrats, but we will start to fight for us.

-The only way forward is hope.
-Some may call this delusional, but we must choose to remain “delusional” and keep fighting—because what do we have to lose?
-We can’t afford to give up.
+The only way forward is hope for a better future.
+Some may call forming a new party unrealistic or delusional, but we must choose to remain “delusional” and keep fighting—because what do we have to lose?
+Fascism cannot be stopped with our current structure, and we can’t afford to give up.
 They want us to be scared, to accept whatever crumbs they offer us.
 But we must stand firm.
 It’s not just about us—it’s about our children and the future of this country.

 Elsie, my first word to you is…Wow!!!